 Best Fortified Cereal

 It’s great that there are no GMO ingredients in this, either.
-It’s oatmeal-based, so it’s a great second cereal to introduce to an established eater.
+It’s oatmeal-based, so it’s an excellent second cereal to introduce to an established eater.

-This is also a great option for mixing into a bottle before bed, or adding to a pureed food.
-It provides a nice texture while thickening the food, and children seem to love its taste.
+This is also a good option for adding to pureed food.
+It provides a nice texture while thickening the food, and children love its taste.

-- Heavy enough to satiate your baby for longer periods of time.
+- Heavy enough to satiate your baby for longer periods.

 - Digests well for an oatmeal cereal.